mpetazzoni/sse.js/README.md

 The `Last-Event-ID` header is a crucial part of the SSE specification that helps maintain message continuity across reconnections.
 When enabled (default), `SSE` will automatically:

 1. Track the last received event ID
-2. Send this ID in the `Last-Event-ID` header on reconnection
+2. Send this ID in the `Last-Event-ID` header on reconnection attempts
 3. Allow the server to resume the event stream from where it left off

 This behavior can be controlled with the `useLastEventId` option: